bespokegear/Power_Meter_Display_EA_LED_Matrix/README.rst

 Winner
 ^^^^^^

-* Command ID: "WI"
+* Command ID: "WN"
 * Parameter: One digit being the player/team number which has won.
 Use "0" for a tie
-* Example: "aAAWI0"
+* Example: "aAAWN0"

 This command displays: